chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 ## Written Publications

-- [Chastity's Chess Chapters](https://www.amazon.com/dp/B0F44DG4XD) - paperback and ebook to train new and advanced Chess players.
+- [Chastity's Chess Chapters](https://www.amazon.com/dp/B0F44DG4XD) - paperback and e-book to train new and advanced Chess players.
 - [Chandler's Honesty](https://www.amazon.com/dp/B08YDT2XQG) - a series of mental health conversations with a unicorn.
 - [The Elevator Debate](https://adelaidebooks.org/the-elevator-debate) - A flash fiction story about a political disagreement between co-workers.